Buying a house is an exciting time. This page steps you through the house buying process, so you know what to expect.

 Finalise your loan

-Tell your lender you've found a property you wish to buy, and apply to finalise your loan.
+As soon as you've made an offer, tell your lender you've found a property you want to buy, and apply to finalise your loan.

 6. Settle on your new home